 Note: This document was accurate at publication time.
 Go to Online Support (https://support.emc.com) to ensure that you are using the latest version of this document.

 Purpose

-This guide explains how to manage the PowerProtect DD Series Appliance systems with an emphasis on procedures using the dd System Manager, a browser-based graphical user interface (GUI).
-If an important administrative task is not supported in DD System Manager, the Command Line Interface (CLI) commands are described.
+This guide explains how to manage the PowerProtect DD Series Appliance systems with an emphasis on procedures using the DD System Manager, a browser-based graphical user interface (GUI).